 This is not a review of TikTok.
 You can find many reviews, both credible and not so much, with a quick Web search.
 This post offers a bit of context on the app, its parent company and where social media’s headed – for bigger-picture parenting.
-(BTW, if your child is a big fan of TikTok, a wonderful family media literacy lesson would be to pick 3 random reviews or articles and, with open minds and hearts, talk about how credible they are and why.)
+(BTW, if your child is a big fan of TikTok, a great family media literacy lesson would be to pick 3 random reviews or articles and, with open minds and hearts, talk with your child about how credible they are and why.)

 TikTok is quite the phenomenon.
 The lipsync, or short video, app is all over the news and blogosphere for a bunch of reasons:

 - It’s exploding among tweens and teens.
 TikTok passed the 1 billion global downloads mark last month, The Financial Times reported, a whole lot of those in the U.S. and India.
 It’s “dominated by the demographic marketers call Gen Z,” Quartz reports (anyone born in 1997 or later, Pew Research has decided).

 - It’s exploding outside of China now.
 That – Chinese entertainment media breaking out of China – is pretty unprecedented.
 “Consumer-focused companies have generally had a hard time breaking out of China, thanks in part to the very different habits of Chinese and foreign users,” according to Foreign Policy.
 The fact that this is social media – user-created content – seems to help.
 Because, by definition, wherever in the world the app goes, it’s personalized; a product of the user’s own culture and…